The brothers pulled up to the small sandwich shop nestled within the sleepy coastal city. They were hungry and somehow managed to find this place.

-"But we're like ten miles from the beach.
-Five minutes.
-Come on." he continued.
+"But we're like ten miles from the beach."
+Dean pressed.
+"Just five minutes.
+Please?"

-The two men exchanged curious glances, Dean narrowing his eyes on her confused.
+The two newcomers exchanged confused glances.
+Dean narrowed his eyes and gave her his attention.

-"You're going by you're first name now?" she asked, wondering why the young man seemed to have forgotten his name.
+"Are you going by your first name… now?" she asked in confusion.
 "But I thought you were staying Priestly?"

 "Dude, shut up."
-Dean snapped before leaning forward onto the counter and laying on his charm.
+Dean snapped.
+He quickly turned his attention to the young woman, leaned over the counter and laid on his 'charm' as thickly as possible.
 "Dean Winchester.
 How's it going?"

-He smiled, winking to her as he took her hand in his.
+He smiled, winked to her and took her hand gingerly in his.
 She just seemed surprised by the action while Sam shook his head, still wearing the smile.
-She wasn't sure what to make of the situation as an older man came walking in from the room in the back.
+Piper wasn't sure what to make of the situation as an older man came walking in from the backroom.
 He glanced up from a manual in his hands before continuing on his walk.

-The man she had spoken to just looked up at the two confused young men.
-He narrowed his eyes slightly, examining Dean before a smile touched his face.
-He chuckled when the door burst open.
-Attention shifted to the young man standing there in a kilt, combat boots, a brilliant green shirt with something obnoxious written on it, brilliant blue Mohawk and facial piercings everywhere.
+Attention shifted to the young man standing in a kilt, combat boots, a brilliant green shirt with something obnoxious written on it, brilliant blue Mohawk and facial piercings everywhere.

 "Everyone relax!" he called with a smile before his eyes fell to the two customers.
 Every hope of a dance was gone at the sight of the man leaning forward talking to Piper.
 "I'm here…"

-Dean stood abruptly upright, staring at the man with the funky hair.
-His mouth hung slack, his brain trying to catch up while Sam only stood there with a disbelieving smile on his face.
-Dean and Priestly stared at each other, the man in the skirt slowly walking behind the counter with confusion on his face.
+Dean stood abruptly upright and stared at the man with the funky hair.
+His mouth hung slack, his brain struggled to catch up, while Sam only stood there with a disbelieving smile on his face.

-"I'm not the only one that sees this right?"
-Sam asked with a slight laugh.
+"I'm not the only one that sees this, right?"
+Sam asked with a nervous laugh.

-"Oh my God," Piper muttered, her head snapping from one to the other.
+"Oh my God," Piper muttered.
+Her eyes danced from one to the other.
 "They look the exact same."